Jumbled Words and Sentences for Class 7

 • FAQs

-Jumbled words are words in which letters are arranged in a random or mixed-up order, making them difficult to read or understand at first.
-The goal is to unscramble these words and arrange the letters in the correct order to form a meaningful word.
+Jumbled words include letters that are arranged in a random or mixed-up order, making them difficult to read or understand at first.
+To create a meaningful word, one needs to unscramble these words and put the letters in the right order.

 For example, PRCLOATIMON - PROCLAMATION